Reach for the stars #1

 A band of Welsh gold

 You can try panning for gold at Dolaucothi in Carmarthenshire, where the National Trust has restored mines that were first exploited on a grand scale by the Romans.
 It’s quite hard to find more than a few specks so, just in case, bring your own Welsh gold ring.
 Buy one from the Rhiannon Centre or get a wedding ring crafted at the Corris Craft Centre.
-You can pretend you just found it, there, under that rock.
+You can pretend you just found it there, under that rock.
 We won’t tell anyone.

 Get a prenuptial agreement

 Okay, it doesn’t sound very romantic, but bear with us.
-The Laws of Hywel Dda (‘Hywel the Good’, a 10th-century Welsh king) were the most enlightened in the medieval world, especially in their equal treatment of women, who were entitled to half of everything.
+The Laws of Hywel Dda (‘Hywel the Good’, a 10th century Welsh king) were the most enlightened in the medieval world, especially in their equal treatment of women, who were entitled to half of everything.
 Hywel’s HQ was beautiful Dinefwr Castle, whose ramparts offer stunning sunset views down the Tywi Valley.
 What better place to begin a union of true equals?
 There are many other romantic ruins to explore too.

 I want to take you on a slow boat

 There are a number of trips to float your boat, including to Skomer.
 Early summer is the perfect time to visit this beautiful island, set in azure seas off the Pembrokeshire coastline.
 Take a picnic and a blanket, climb to some dreamy clifftop, sit among carpets of wild flowers, watch porpoises and dolphins cavort in the waters below, and be inspired by nature at the peak of the mating season.
 It’ll just be the two of you and around 20,000 puffins and 240,000 Manx shearwaters.